fguerrerol/fguerrerol.github.io/_pages/about.md

 ---
-permalink:
+permalink: /
-title: "Hasta la puerta de la verdad"
+title: "Exs"
-excerpt: "Sobre mi"
+excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/